 A handy trick to get you through the awkward phase is to lean on accessories and styling products.
 Here are a few tools to have on hand:

 - Hats are perfect for covering up awkward new growth and can be used to tuck back your strands in a flash—plus they elevate almost any ensemble.

 - Headbands, especially turban headbands, are lifesavers when it comes to too-choppy layers.
 These simple wraps can be your go-to ‘do, framing your face, pasting down awkward bangs, and even covering up embarrassing roots.

 - Pomade can paste fringe and unruly curls down for a sleek, chic new style.
-And Redken Water Wax 03 Pomade can give you a bit of shine, too.

 - Bobby pins are awesome for holding new fringe and flyaways, keeping your hair fastened and fabulous from day to night.
 Pro tip: spritz each pin with some hairspray to keep them from sliding throughout the day.